Gankare/portfolio/Frostfall/README.md

 The wendigo model did not come with a jump scare animation, so I made this:
 ![Jumpscare animation](/Frostfall/Images/ScareAnimation.gif)

 When the player gets jump scared/caught by the wendigo, I disable player input, makes the player mesh invisible, set the camera towards the wendigo, add camera shake, screaming sound and grain on the screen.
-This is all done inside of Event tick/Update, in the player controller blueprint.
+This is all done inside of Event tick/Update, in the player blueprint.
 Relink: [Player blueprint](https://blueprintue.com/blueprint/ydhxzuci/)

 The jumpscare looks like this ingame:
 <table>